db47h/grog/README.md

 In no particular order:

+- Assets: cannot discard a specific FontDrawer.
-- Ad a "render target" mechanism to make rendering to textures or frame buffers easier.
+- Add a "render target" mechanism to make rendering to textures or frame buffers easier.
 - Decouple driver specific code (i.e. GLFW) from client code.
 This will very likely take the form of a wrapper on top of the driver (meh) and something